hearbenchmark/hear-preprocess/README.md

 ```

 This assumes that your current working directory contains a folder
-called `tasks` produced by `hearpreprocess.tasks.runner`.
+called `tasks` produced by `hearpreprocess.runner`.
 If this directory
 is in a different location or named something different you can use
 the option `--tasks-dir`.